 These diverse applications highlight the flexibility and environmental benefits of biodegradable packaging, making it an essential component in modern sustainability strategies across industries.

-What Are the Limitations of Biodegradable Packaging?
+What are the Limitations of Biodegradable Packaging?

 What Are Some Real-World Applications of Biodegradable Packaging?